treder/MVPA-Light/README.md

 Which features contribute most to classification performance?
 The answer to this question can be used to better interpret the data or to perform feature selection.
 To this end, [`mv_searchlight`](mv_searchlight.m) performs cross-validated classification for each feature separately.
 If there is a spatial structure in the features (e.g. neighbouring eletrodes, neighbouring voxels), groups of features rather than single features can be considered.
 The result is a classification performance measure for each feature.
 If the features are e.g. channels, the result can be plotted as a topography.

+#### Hyperparameter

+The hyperparameter for each classifier can be controlled using the `cfg.param` field before calling any of the above functions.
+To this end, initialise the field using `cfg.param = []`.
+Then, add the desired parameters, e.g. `cfg.param.lambda = 1` for setting the regularisation parameter or `cfg.param.kernel = 'polynomial'` for defining the kernel in SVM.
+The hyperparameters for each classifier are specified in the documentation for each train_ function in the folder [`classifier`](classifier/).

 #### Classifier performance metrics